python/cpython/Doc/library/profile.rst

 ===========

-To avoid infinite recursion, :mod:`profile` and :mod:`cProfile` do not work inside the trace function set by :func:`sys.settrace` or :func:`sys.setprofile`.
+To avoid infinite recursion, :mod:`profile` and :mod:`cProfile` do not work inside trace functions set using :func:`sys.settrace` or :func:`sys.setprofile`.

 It "takes a while" from when an event is dispatched until the profiler's call to get the time actually *gets* the state of the